Gglasgow09/chocolate_shop_MS/README.md

 ### Advanced
 - Handles transactions for maintaining data consistency and integrity
 - Implements complex queries involving subqueries, common table expressions, and window functions
-- Performance tuning using query optimization techniques like query plans and indexes
+- Performance tuning using query optimization techniques such as query plans and indexes
 - Implements security measures like roles and permissions to restrict access to sensitive data

 ## Models